vwxyzjn/cleanrl/docs/rl-algorithms/rpo.md

     <iframe loading="lazy" src="https://wandb.ai/openrlbenchmark/cleanrl/reports/RPO-alpha-0-5-s-failure-cases-on-Mujoco_v2--VmlldzozMjU4MjQ1" style="width:100%; height:500px" title="RPO-mujoco-v4-failure-cases"></iframe>

-    However, with tuning of `rpo_alpha` (`rpo_alpha=0.01` on failed cases) helps RPO to overcome the failure and RPO perform strictly equal to or better than the default PPO in all (100%) of tested environments.
+    However, tuning of `rpo_alpha` (`rpo_alpha=0.01` on failed cases) helps RPO to overcome the failure, and it performs strictly equal to or better than the default PPO in all (100%) of tested environments.